tstack/lnav/docs/source/sqlext.rst

 the values captured by the log format specification.
 Use the :code:`.schema` command in the SQL prompt to examine a dump of the current database schema.

+.. note:: Unless explicitly stated, builtin columns are read-only and cannot be changed by an :code:`UPDATE`.

 The following columns are builtin and included in a :code:`SELECT *`:

   :log_line: The line number for the message in the log view.